Refineries revolution to spur use of oil products supertankers

 The products supertankers - suezmaxes which can carry up to 1 million barrels - emerged nearly a decade ago, but slowly.

-There are now at least 11 in circulation and trading and shipping sources said their number could increase quickly as traders maximize efficiency.
+There are now at least 11 in circulation and trading and shipping sources said their number could increase quickly as traders maximise efficiency.

 Two of the supertankers already operating have caught the eye of traders by moving naphtha in particular more economically and efficiently.
 That helps to override reticence to book vessels which are too large for many ports, requiring transfers via bigger ports into smaller vessels.